 Lauren Nowacki5-minute read

-Homeowners who refinance from an FHA loan to a conventional home loan may reap financial benefits – like lowering their monthly payment and saving money.
+Homeowners who refinance from a Federal Housing Administration (FHA) loan to a conventional home loan may reap financial benefits – like lowering their monthly payment and saving money.
 But what’s the difference between the two loans and is a refinance from FHA to conventional the best option for you?
-Read on to find out.
+Keep reading to find out.

 Can You Refinance FHA Loans Into Conventional Loans?

 Refinancing from an FHA loan to a conventional loan can be a good choice for borrowers who have improved their credit and grown equity in their home.
 You may be able to shorten your loan term, take advantage of lower interest rates and enjoy lower monthly payments by refinancing to a conventional loan.

 The differences between FHA and conventional loans often make the FHA loan a better option for many borrowers with their first home.
 FHA loans are backed by the government and may have fewer restrictive requirements (like lower credit score prerequisites) because they’re insured by the FHA.
 Though these loans may be easier to qualify for, many opt to refinance FHA to conventional once they have the loan.
 That’s because they may be able to get rid of their mortgage insurance premium (MIP) and lower their monthly payment or take money out from the equity in their home.
 In the next section, we’ll explore these benefits further.

 Before we do that, here’s what you need to refinance to a conventional mortgage based on minimum Rocket Mortgage® requirements: